Iterative Potts minimization for the recovery of signals with discontinuities from indirect measurements -- the multivariate case: Introduction

-We next discuss approaches for the multivariate Potts problem for the situation $A = \mathrm{id}$ which is particularly interessting in image processing and for which there are some further approaches.
+We next discuss approaches for the multivariate Potts problem for the situation $A = \mathrm{id}$ which is particularly interesting in image processing and for which there are some further approaches.
 The first class of approaches is the approach via graph cuts.
 Here, the range space of $u$ is a priori restricted to a relatively small number of values.
 The problem remains NP-hard, but it then allows for an approach by sequentially solving binary partitioning problems via minimal graph cut algorithms \cite{boykov2001fast,kolmogorov2004energy,boykov2004experimental}.
+We here point out that this approach also can deal with (possibly non-convex) data fidelity terms more general than the squared $L^2$ data term employed in \eqref{eq:pottsGeneralA} (in the case $A = \mathrm{id}$).
 Another approach is to limit the number $k$ of different values which $u$ may take without discretizing the range space a priori.
 For $k=2,$ active contours were used by Chan and Vese \cite{chan2001active} to minimize the corresponding binary Potts model.
 They use a level set function to represent the partitions which evolves according to the Euler-Lagrange equations of the Potts model.
 A globally convergent strategy for the binary segmentation problem is presented in \cite{chan2006algorithms}.
 The active contour method for $k=2$ was extended to larger $k$ in \cite{vese2002multiphase}.
 Note that, for $k >2$ the problem is NP hard.
 We refer to \cite{cremers2007review} for an overview on level set segmentation.
 In \cite{hirschmuller2005accurate,hirschmuller2006stereo, hirschmuller2008stereo}, Hirschm\"uller proposes a non-iterative strategy for the Potts problem which is based on cost aggregation.
 It has lower computational cost, but comes with lower quality reconstructions compared with graph cuts.
 Due to the small number of potential values of $u,$ these methods mainly appear in connection with image segmentation.
 Methods for restoring piecewise constant images without restricting the range space are proposed in Nikolova et al.~\cite{nikolova2008efficient, nikolova2010fast}.
 They use non-convex regularizers which are algorithmically approached using a graduated non-convexity approach.
 We note that the Potts problem \eqref{eq:pottsGeneralA} does not fall into the class of problems considered in \cite{nikolova2008efficient, nikolova2010fast}.
 Last but not least, Xu et al.~\cite{xu2011image} proposed a piecewise constant model reminiscent of the Potts model that is approached by a half-quadratic splitting using a pixelwise iterative thresholding type technique.
 It was later extended to a method for blind image deconvolution \cite{xu2013unnatural}.

 \paragraph{Contributions.}